-In recognition of its outstanding achievement in the encouragement of women to work actively, as well as the attractiveness of the brand that focuses on the medium to long-term improvement of corporate value, Sumitomo Electric was selected as an FY2021 Nadeshiko Brand among listed companies by the Ministry of Economy, Trade and Industry of Japan and the Tokyo Stock Exchange in March 2022 for the fourth time

-Exchange in March 2022 for the fourth time following the first in March 2017, the second in March 2019 and the third in March 2021.
+In recognition of its outstanding achievement in the encouragement of women to work actively, as well as the attractiveness of the brand that focuses on the medium to longterm improvement of corporate value.
+Sumitomo Flectric was selected as an FY2021 Nadeshiko Brand among listed companies by the Ministry of Economy, Trade and Industry of Japan and the Tokyo Stock Exchange in March 2022 for the fourth time NADE following the first in March 2017, the second in March 2019 and the third in March 2021.